-Currently she is conducting fieldwork for her latest project, Firepower, is a multi-sited ethnographic study that follows firearms as they move through legal and political regimes that compete to define their meaning and value – from gun shows and pawn shops in Texas and Arizona to crime scenes, forensic labs, and public disarmament campaigns around Mexico.
+Currently she is conducting fieldwork for her latest project, Firepower, is a multi-sited ethnographic study that follows firearms as they move through legal and political regimes that compete to define their meaning and value–from gun shows and pawn shops in Texas and Arizona to shooting ranges, forensic labs, and public disarmament campaigns around Mexico.
 It is a social biography of a gun set against the cultural history and political economy of violence.

 21 Divinity Ave.